wayfair/wayfair.github.io/src/docs/project-maintainership.md

 title: "Project Maintainership"
 featured: ./images/featured/project-maintenance.png
 ---
-# Guidelines for Maintenance and Deprecation of GitHub Projects

-Wayfair has multiple Github Organizations, and many projects within each.
+Wayfair has multiple GitHub Organizations, and many projects within each.
 We've developed guidelines to help ensure that we're highlighting the states projects are in to potential users/contributors and future maintainers.
 It also helps maintainers and the OSPO team determine when / how to transition projects between states.

 ## States of a Project

-The OSPO classifies projects as at least one state, and can move between them as the criteria for other states are met through action or inaction of project contributors and maintainers.
+The OSPO classifies projects as entities existing in at least one state, and can move between them as the criteria for other states are met through action or inaction of project contributors and maintainers.

 Below we'll explain the **definition / criteria** of each state and any **possible movements** from one state to another.